 Although the majority of Azerbaijan’s population is classified as Muslim, very few Azeris would describe themselves as religious.
 Azerbaijan is a secular state and religion is viewed as a very private matter.
 The country observes freedom of religion and besides Muslims, there are Christian, Orthodox and Jewish minorities.

-Nevertheless, it's best to be respectful about religion and around religious sites.
+Nevertheless, it's best to be respectful of religion and around religious sites.
 This includes avoiding taking photos of mosques and churches, unless the photographer has explicitly asked permission.

 Women in Azerbaijan